 You may find it useful to have a look at the NUI Galway fact sheet.

 We now use an online application system for incoming Erasmus students.
-Firstly we will invite you to provide the names and details of your nominated students, using a template that we will send to the International Offices of our partner universities in mid-February.
+Firstly we will invite you to provide the names and details of your nominated students, using a template that we will send to the International Offices of our partner universities approximately 2 or 3 months before the applicatication deadline.
 Please don't send your nominations until you receive this template.
 Then, using the e-mail addresses you have provided for your nominated students, we will send them a link to the online application form.
 No paper form will be required.
 We will not need copies of passports, national identity cards, motivation letters, etc. The only document you may need to sign will be your students' learning agreements.

 It may sound obvious, but please impress on your students the importance of completing the online form carefully, and of double-checking all their details before submitting the form – for instance, students sometimes give us an incorrect e-mail address, or an incomplete postal address.
 It is time-consuming for us to investigate and rectify these errors and omissions.